dawud-b/FireSim/README.md

   AssertionError: libdwarf.so.1 has no linkage reported by ldd for ../sim/output//xilinx_alveo_u250/xilinx_alveo_u250-firesim-FireSim-F$
   ```

-  FIX (Do this after sourcing the firesim environment):
+  FIX:
+  After sourcing the FireSim enviornment, run these commands:
   ```bash
   # make sure libdwarf is installed
   conda install -c conda-forge libdwarf